-The Exchange assesses an ORF of \$0.0021 per contract side.
-The Exchange proposes to increase the ORF from \$0.0021 to \$0.0027 as of August 1, 2017 to account for a reduction in market volume the Exchange has experienced.
-The Exchange's proposed change to the ORF should balance the Exchange's regulatory revenue against the anticipated revenue.
-The Exchange regularly reviews its ORF to ensure that the ORF, in combination with its other regulatory fees and fines, does not exceed regulatory costs.
+Currently, Nasdaq assesses an ORF of \$0.0027 per contract side.
+The Exchange proposes to decrease this ORF to \$0.0008 per contract side.
+In light of recent market volumes on NOM, the Exchange is proposing to change the amount of ORF that will be collected by the Exchange.
+The Exchange's proposed change to the ORF should balance the Exchange's regulatory revenue against the anticipated costs.